 Our Impact: Transport

-Our Community Transport service is an essential part of transport within the ACT region and gave individuals access to transport where they may otherwise not have had it.
+Our Community Transport service is an essential part of transport within the ACT region and gives individuals access to transport where they may otherwise not have had it.
 We transported people living with a disability, those impacted by a medical condition, seniors, community groups and more.
 Over the past year:

-• Our community transport fleet made over 30,000 trips and almost half a million kilometres to take people to essential medical appointments and to social activities to maintain their mental wellbeing.
+- Our community transport fleet made over 30,000 trips and almost half a million kilometres to take people to essential medical appointments and to social activities to maintain their mental wellbeing.

 Widening Paths to Friends